DanielGranato/landing-page-fundamentals/README.md

 This project was created to practice responsive design and strengthen my front-end development fundamentals.

 ## Status
-Completed as part of my HTML/CSS
+Completed as part of my HTML/CSS learning journey.